hieuminh65/api4all/README.md

 Easy-to-use LLM API from a state-of-the-art provider and comparison.

 ## Features
-- **Easy-to-use**: A simple and easy-to-use API for state-of-the-art language models from different providers but in a same way.
+- **Easy-to-use**: A simple and easy-to-use API for state-of-the-art language models from different providers but using in a same way.
 - **Comparison**: Compare the cost and performance of different providers and models.
+Let you choose the best provider and model for your use case.
 - **Log**: Log the response and cost of the request in a log file.
 - **Providers**: Support for all of providers both open-source and closed-source.
 - **Result**: See the actual time taken by the request, especially when you dont't trust the benchmark.

 ## Installation

-1. Install the package
+#### 1. Install the package
 ```bash
 pip3 install api4all
 ```

-2. Create and activate a virtual environment (optional but recommended)
+#### 2. Create and activate a virtual environment (optional but recommended)
 - Unix / macOS
 ```bash
 python3 -m venv venv